-As crude prices reached record-lows due to the breakdown of production cut discussions between OPEC and Russia and product prices in the global and regional market decline, pre-tax inventory holding losses for the Company, reach P6,803.4 million as of Q4 2020.
+As crude prices reached record-lows due to the breakdown of production cut discussions between OPEC and Russia and product prices in the global and regional market decline, pre-tax inventory holding losses for the Company, reach P8,175.9 million as of Q3 2020.
 Global crude prices showed a steep decline from \$67/bbl as of the end of December 2019 to ~\$20/bbl in April, contributing bulk of the inventory holding loss booked for the period.
-The prices have stabilized and recovered since May with an average price of ~\$41/barrel reported for the month of June 2020 and September 2020, and ~\$50/barrel for the month of December 2020.
+The prices have stabilized since May with an average price of ~\$41/barrel reported for the month of June 2020.
+The average crude price is ~\$41/barrel for the month of September 2020.

 Pilipinas Shell's profitability has been affected by the pandemic.
 The Company's marketing volumes posted 6% growth prior to the announcement of the ECQ.
 After the announcement of the ECQ, total marketing volumes decreased by 34% in the second half of March.
 Despite this, total volumes in Q1 2020 was higher by 3% versus same period last year.
 During the full month of ECQ implementation in April across Metro Manila and key cities and provinces, the marketing volumes further plunged by 58% vs April 2019 levels.
 With the implementation of GCQ effective from June 1, 2020 the market conditions improved due to the relaxation of restrictions on mobility, leading to an 80% increase in marketing volumes in the month of June 2020 versus April 2020.
-The government's attempts to reopen the economy led to increased mobility in the country and consequently resulted in a 30% increase in marketing volumes in Q4 2020 versus Q2 2020.
-Pilipinas Shell ended 2020 with total volume of 5.1 billion liters, 13% below last year's pre-pandemic level.
+The government's attempts to reopen the economy led to increased mobility in the country and consequently resulted in a 23% increase in marketing volumes in Q3 2020 versus Q2 2020.

-To further build financial resiliency during the pandemic, Pilipinas Shell implemented a cash governance framework and cash preservation initiatives that include the planned delivery of a Php1 billion reduction in operating expenses and another Php1 billion in capital expenditures.
-Including the cost savings from the transformation of the refinery, the company's capital expenditures have decreased by ~Php2.2 billion and operating expenses (excluding depreciation and amortisations) by ~Php1.7 billion versus the same period last year.
+To further build financial resiliency during the pandemic, Pilipinas Shell implemented a cash governance framework and cash preservation initiatives that include the delivery of a P1 billion reduction in operating expenses.
+The Company will also reduce its planned capital expenditures by P1 billion.
+By the third quarter of 2020 the company's capital expenditures have decreased by ~P0.8 billion and operating expenses (excluding depreciation and amortizations) by ~P1.2 billion versus the same period last year.

-Although the refinery recorded high reliability in the Q2 2020, its earnings were hampered by the further deterioration of regional refining margins.
-The refinery was put under an economic shut down during the last week of May 2020 to reduce the impact of losses arising from the further deterioration of the refining margins and drop in demand brought by the pandemic.
+Although the Refinery recorded high reliability in the Q2 2020, its earnings were hampered by the further deterioration of regional refining margins.
+A planned economic shut down for the Refinery was implemented during the last week of May 2020 to reduce the impact of losses arising from the further deterioration of the refining margins and drop in demand brought by the pandemic.

-On 13th August 2020, Pilipinas Shell announced its decision to convert its oil refinery into a world-class import terminal to optimize its asset portfolio and enhance its cost and supply chain competitiveness.
+On 13th August 2020, Pilipinas Shell announced its decision to convert its Refinery into a world-class import terminal to optimize its asset portfolio and enhance its cost and supply chain competitiveness.
 This move will further strengthen the Company's financial resilience amidst the significant changes and challenges in the global refining industry.
-PSPC remains committed to the Philippines and will pursue opportunities that enables the corporation to leverage its global expertise in line with its growth strategy.
+PSPC remains committed to the Philippines and will pursue opportunities that enable the entity to leverage its global expertise in line with its growth strategy.